“Techniton Politeia” means “city (or community) of artisans” in Greek.

-One of this blog’s goals since its beginnings has been to bring people closer to the art and craft of bookbinding and other associated crafts.
+Since the beginning one of the blog’s goals has been to bring people closer to the art and craft of bookbinding and other associated crafts.
 To make them understood and appreciated.

 Following the philosophy described above, I present you with a series of interviews of talented artisans, as an invitation to step into their workspaces and explore their world of creativity and beauty.

-Jin Hu or, as most people have come to know her, Huhu Hu, is a fellow binder located in the far east.
-She is self-taught to a great extent and her work has been continuously evolving over the years, presenting us with wonderful creations along the way.
+Jin Hu is located in the far east.
+Self-taught to a great extent, her work has been continuously evolving over the years, presenting us with wonderful creations along the way.

 Jana is a renown binder and bookbinding instructor specializing in fine bindings.

-Emma is a book sculptor who produces works of arts using books as her medium.
+Emma produces works of arts using books as her medium.